chstellar/flash26/README.md

 The following pipeline uses `Snakemake` to run metadata-driven prediction and attribution on SPLASH results.

-### Different filters used for anchor selection3

-These filters are used to select the set of all anchors from the SPLASH results that will be sent for clustering and reordering.
-See `config.yaml` for the script used for the filtering.

-#### Filter 1

-1. effect size >= 0.6
-2. number of nonzero samples > 10th percentile
-3. no lookup table hits to artifacts
-4. select top 150,000 anchors by number of nonzero samples

-#### Filter 2

-1. effect size >= 0.6
-2. number of nonzero samples > 10th percentile
-3. no lookup table hits to artifacts
-4. select top 150,000 anchors by effect size

-#### Filter 3

-1. effect size >= 0.9
-2. no lookup table hits to artifacts
-3. further filter out the bottom 60% of anchors by number nonzero samples
-4. filter 3: further filter out the bottom 60% of anchors by effect size
-5. filter 3: select top 100,000 anchors by effect size * number of nonzero samples

-### Different clustering methods

-These are different methods for clustering the anchors from step 1 and then informed reordering/pruning of the clusters.
-See `config.yaml` for the scripts used for these steps.

-#### shiftDist-keepTopES

-1. Cluster using Tavor's shift distance code. shiftDist = 5
-2. Arrange each cluster by effect size bin and keep the **one** highest effect size anchor per cluster.

-#### shiftDist-keepMostAbundant

-1. Cluster using Tavor's shift distance code. shiftDist = 5
-2. Arrange each cluster by number nonzero samples and keep the **one** most abundant anchor per cluster.

 ## Running the workflow

 ### 1. Install `mamba` and `snakemake`